Pogostemon benghalensis: Uses

 Different parts of the plant are used in various traditional preparations—such as decoctions, fresh extracts, poultices, and infusions—to treat a range of ailments, including depression, infections, sexual weakness, intermittent fever, and intestinal disorders,.

+In its native regions (Bangladesh, Nepal and Northeast India), the leaves of the plant are also cooked and eaten in fish curries, stir-fries, and pakoras for their distinct flavour and aroma.